 1.6 “Person” means an individual who is above eighteen (18) years of age and an Indian citizen-resident.

 1.7 “Politically Exposed Person” (PEP) is a person who is authorized to perform prominent public functions in a country and includes governors of the state, members of Parliament, military officers, senior government and judicial executives, and heads of local bodies such as municipal corporations, among others.
 You could also qualify as a PEP if You are a family member or a close relative of such an individual.

 1.8 “Suspicious Transaction” means a transaction, including an attempted transaction on the Platform, whether or not made using fiat currency, which under CoinSwitch’s sole discretion:

-1.9 “User Account”/“CoinSwitch Account” shall mean the account created on the Platform through which the User gives instructions for Crypto trading to CoinSwitch.
+1.9 “User Account”/“User’s Platform” shall mean the account created on the Platform.

 2.1 KYC is the key principle for the identification of any individual opening and operating a User Account.
 KYC means to ‘Know Your Customer’ which is an effective way for an institution to confirm and thereby verify the authenticity of a customer.

 2.2 The customer identification should entail verification on the basis of documents and information provided by the customer.
 The objectives of KYC are as under: